Last Updated on

-As a manager or team leader you need to be aware of how contagious positivity and negativity can be.
+As a manager or team leader, you need to be aware of how contagious positivity or negativity can be.
 Be aware of the importance of managing morale because one unhappy person can make for an unhappy office.
 While it is unrealistic to skate on happiness alone, work environments can still encourage a work culture of supporting each other, when the work gets hard.

-Some people however are simply more naturally positive in their outlook and disposition than others.
-These people are extremely valuable to organizations, especially when there is a general atmosphere of demotivation, demoralization and mistrust.
+Some people will be more positive in their outlook and disposition than others.
+These people are extremely valuable to organizations, especially if there is a general atmosphere of demotivation, demoralization, and mistrust.

 The formula for building staff engagement is to maximize the extent to which people are using and applying their strengths.

-Most of us are striving to better ourselves in one way or another, and yet we can often find that we are caught up in our failings, focusing on trying to “fix” parts of ourselves and neglecting those parts of us that are flourishing.
+Most of us strive to better ourselves in one way or another, and yet are often stuck in our failings, focusing on trying to “fix” parts of ourselves, and neglecting those parts of us that are flourishing.

-Martin Seligman and other researchers in the field have noted that when we are engaging in work, which uses our strengths in new and innovative ways, we experience higher levels of happiness and lower levels of depression.
+Martin Seligman and other researchers have noted that when work demands our engagement, such as using our strengths in new and innovative ways, we experience higher levels of happiness and lower levels of depression.

 Many work cultures have a fear-culture grounded in criticism; while feedback is important for growth and reflection, it is also important to praise staff.
-Start meetings with an opportunity to share success stories – big and small.
+Start meetings with an opportunity to share success stories—big and small.
 Give people the opportunity to share their successes, achievements and accomplishment with you, as well as sharing your own.

 As one example of creating meaning in a workspace, Grant explains his work with call center staff.
-The call center staff were employed to canvass donations for university scholarship funds, he arranged for staff to meet with an actual beneficiary of a scholarship.
+The call center staff were employed to canvass donations for university scholarship funds, so Grant arranged for staff to meet with an actual beneficiary of a scholarship.